 Portland has become one of the country’s hot new destinations for both young and old, and there is certainly no shortage of entertainment for anyone, even those on a budget.
 This green city is lush and provides plenty to do outdoors, while also playing host to a lively arts and food scene.
-It’s easy to fill your days with free activities, so check out some of these ideas for your next trip!
+It’s easy to fill your days with free activities, so check out our 9 Free Things to Do in Portland!

 Powell’s City of Books

-As one of the most talked-about bookstores in the country, Powell’s is a must-see for every visitor to the city.
+As one of the most talked-about bookstores in the country, Powell’s is a great free thing to do in Portland for every visitor to the city.
 Taking up an entire city block, it is home to more than a million works as well as a coffee shop and an art gallery.
 You could spend all day getting lost in the stacks and of course it’s always free to browse.
 CNN even rated this store as one of the 10 “coolest” bookstores in America!
 You’ll be sure to find plenty of rare and out-of-print books, and events take place nearly every night that feature authors and other intriguing speakers for you to enjoy.